jangroth/aws-certification-notes/solutions-architect-professional.md

   * Retrieves OpenID-Connect token
 * Get temporary credentials from STS
 	* *This is harder than interacting with Cognito!*
-* App calls STS and receives token in exchange for OpenID Connect token
+* App calls STS `AssumeRoleWithWebIdentity` and receives token in exchange for OpenID Connect token
 * Assume IAM role
 * After being authenticated with Web Identity Federation, you can identify the user with an IAM policy variable:
   * `www.amazon.com:user_id`